 - Library of Congress Control Number.
-Some services packages include a Library of Congress Control Number.
+Some service packages include a Library of Congress Control Number.
 This can be obtained for free, so think carefully about how much value this adds.

 - Author royalties.
 If you read carefully within the author book royalties section, you’ll notice there are some fixed terms regarding foreign and multimedia rights that you need to make sure you’re comfortable with.